supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/09-Load-Data-into-Data-Warehouse.md

-# Load Data into a Relational Data Warehouse
+# Lab 09: Load Data into a Relational Data Warehouse

 In this exercise, you're going to load data into a dedicated SQL Pool.